Osteospermum moniliferum

-Osteospermum moniliferum (Chrysanthemoides monilifera) is an evergreen flowering shrub or small tree of the Asteraceae (daisy) family that is native to South Africa, such as the Cape Flats Dune Strandveld habitat.
-Most subspecies have woolly, dull, serrate, oval leaves, but the subspecies rotundata has glossy round leaves.
+Osteospermum moniliferum (synonym Chrysanthemoides monilifera) is an evergreen flowering shrub or small tree in the daisy family, Asteraceae.
+It is native to southern Africa, ranging through South Africa and Lesotho to Mozambique and Zimbabwe.

+Most subspecies have woolly, dull, serrate, oval leaves, but the subspecies rotundatum has glossy round leaves.
 Subspecies are known as boneseed and bitou bush in Australasia, or bietou, tick berry, bosluisbessie, or weskusbietou in South Africa.
 The plant has become a major environmental weed and invasive species in Australia and New Zealand.

 Taxonomy

-Chrysanthemoides monilifera is one of two members of the genus Chrysanthemoides, the other being Chrysanthemoides incana.

-Chrysanthemoides monilifera has six recognized subspecies:
+Osteospermum moniliferum has five recognized subspecies: